 Lions Gate gets its name from the pair of stone lions on the gate’s façade.
 Legend has it that in the 16th century, Sultan Suleiman the Magnificent, had a dream about lions about to devour him because he had not adequately protected the Holy City of Jerusalem.

-The sultan took this as a sign from heaven and ordered walls to be built around the Old City.
-He also demanded that images of the lions he had seen in his dream were to be placed in the facade of the Eastern Gate.
+The Sultan took this as a sign from heaven and ordered walls to be built around the Old City.
+He also demanded that images of the lions he had seen in his dream were to be placed on the facade of the Eastern Gate.

 In Christian tradition, the gate is called St. Stephen’s Gate after St. Stephen, the first Christian martyr, who was stoned to death.